Plunking For Steelhead: Includes 2 Most Effective Plunking Rigs

 Some anglers always like to attach a bell on the rod, so that when a steelhead bites, it alerts them.
 There’s really no rhyme to steelhead bites when plunking, as it varies from one steelhead to another.

-Sometimes what you get is a series of taps on the tip of your rig that looks like a steelhead bite.
-That could be as a result of a steelhead coming along and just grabbing your gear, and figuring what is going on.
+Sometimes, what you get is a series of taps on the tip of your rig that looks like a steelhead bite.
+That could be a result of a steelhead coming along and just grabbing your gear, and figuring what is going on.
 Or it could just be a hit-and-run bite.
 In that case, your rod can get yanked if not properly kept.

 Always look out for the tip of your rod, when it loads up or shakes, and check for a bite.

-Plunking for steelhead is only one of many methods that can be effective when steelhead fishing, and I recommend knowing multiple methods to be able to adapt to different types of river conditions.
+There are many methods that can be effective when steelhead fishing, and I recommend knowing multiple methods to be able to adapt to different types of river conditions.
 You can see these methods and more on my page Steelhead Fishing: How The Guide Catch More Steelhead

 Tight Lines,